Woori Financial Group Inc. research snapshot

 Valuation and margin of safety

-WF traded below book value and at a single-digit earnings multiple at the cutoff.
-That creates a potential margin of safety only if normalized profitability, credit quality, capital, and ADR currency economics hold.
+WF traded below book value and at a single-digit earnings multiple at the cutoff despite a 29% gain over the past 52 weeks.
+That still-low valuation is a potential margin of safety only if normalized profitability, credit quality, capital, and ADR currency economics hold.
 The base case leaves modest upside, while the bear case shows how quickly a bank discount can widen.

 Source-backed data